 Keeping Children Safe in Education (KCSIE): September 2024 changes

-An updated version of KCSIE will come into force on 1 September 2024.
-Understand the changes and what your next steps should be.
+An updated version of KCSIE is now in force.
+Understand the changes for the 2024/25 academic year and what your next steps should be.

 School types: AllSchool phases: AllRef: 41784